-MSRI provides a number of services to support women in the mathematical sciences.
+MSRI provides a number of services to support researchers who identify as women in the mathematical sciences.

 - Family Services: Schooling and child care assistance, and family-friendly events for mathematicians who are members of each semester's scientific programs and/or workshops.

-- Family Support for Women - Child Care: MSRI has access to private sources of funding that makes it possible for women with children to fully participate in its scientific activities.
-Grants to women researchers of our programs and workshops with school-aged children; intended to offset the cost of child care and enable mothers to focus more easily on research while at MSRI.
+- Family Support Grants for Child Care: MSRI has access to private sources of funding that makes it possible for researchers who both identify as women and have children to fully participate in its scientific activities, intended to offset the cost of child care and enable these parents to focus more easily on research while at MSRI.

 - Complementary Program: For mathematicians who are the partners/spouses of MSRI program members.